How the marketplace works

 Find the Right Buyer

 When you’re selling a home, it’s vital to know where the potential buyers will come from.
 Statistics show that real estate professionals are the best single source for bringing buyers to a home.
 More often than yard signs, newspaper ads or any other type of advertising effort, it’s real estate professionals who will let buyers know about your home.
 The same is true of buyers from out of town.
 Nationally, more than one-third of all buyers come from out of town, so it’s vitally important for you to work with a real estate professional who can access all the out-of-town prospects.
-At The Landis Company, we mobilize the real estate community to work for you.
+At Shore Points, we mobilize the real estate community to work for you.

 Our Marketing Upgrade System comprehensive marketing approach is the key to bringing buyers to your home.
 We’ll implement the Marketing Upgrade System to give your home maximum exposure and reach your home’s target audience — prospective buyers and the real estate community that controls those buyers.